Watch Jamie Campbell and mum Margaret open up.

 Shakespeare’s classic Richard III has re-opened the newly restored Alexandra Palace Theatre in north Londont this month.

-After being closed to the public for 80 years, the hidden theatre within the London landmark has been lovingly restored and Richard III will become the first play to be co-produced by the theatre itself.
+After being closed to the public for 80 years, the hidden theatre within the London landmark has been lovingly restored and this new production is not only the first show to be housed at the theatre in almost a century but is also the first to be co-produced by the theatre itself.

 Speaking on the reopening, Louise Stewart, Chief Executive of Alexandra Park and Palace Charitable Trust said: “It is hugely exciting to be welcoming back Shakespeare to Alexandra Palace Theatre.
 To do so with such established and renowned peers, Headlong and Bristol Old Vic, is a real statement of intent for the venue.
 This is a bold partnership and I have no doubt that this beautifully preserved, reawakened space will provide the perfect backdrop for Headlong’s distinctive style.”

 Richard III is the tale of one of Shakespeare’s most notorious and complex villains.
 The play tells the story of the Duke Of Gloucester’s rise to the throne through a campaign of deceit, manipulation and violence, all whilst maintaining a murderous desire to be loved.